-Also in this article, we review a very special dining experience as we visit a Flamenco Restaurant in Madrid, and we take a Madrid food tour to discover Madrid street food, traditional drinks, history and a lot more.
+Also in this article, we check out some of the best Madrid experiences.
+We review a very special dining experience as we visit a Flamenco Restaurant in Madrid, and we take a Madrid food tour to discover Madrid street food, traditional drinks, history and a lot more.

-Ready to learn what to eat in Madrid & where to eat in Madrid?
+Planning and trip to explore Spain and ready to learn what to eat in Madrid & where to eat in Madrid?
+Great!
 Let’s Do it.

 Madrid Food Guide: What To Eat In Madrid Spain (Table Of Contents)

 Disclaimer: This article contains revenue generating links.
 Please support our blog by making bookings through our links & ads, rather than searching our suggestions on google.
 Some experiences/food mentioned here were provided to us complimentary for review purposes.
 Our opinions are our own and we provide an honest review, not an advertorial.

 Madrid is, of course, the capital of Spain, and has been continuously since 1606.
 It’s located in the heart of the Iberian peninsula, right in the center of Spain.
 As the capital of one of the most influential food countries in history, Madrid Food features some familiar classics that have spread worldwide, as well as some local surprises and twists that offer unique flavor to the traveling foodie.

 First up in our Madrid Food Guide, some unique food experiences.